 We embrace the Office of Developmental Programs’ philosophy of Everyday Lives, which includes Self Determination.
 Everyone should have a life of meaning and joy.
 We are constantly looking for new options, and trying new ideas to continually improve our programs.
 Our staff strive to give people exposure to new experiences to expand their opportunities and promote personal growth.
 At Shadowfax, we recognize that each person is happy and fulfilled when doing things they like to do.

 All services are licensed by the Office of Developmental Programs and/or The Department of Aging.
-Our services are provided at our main office at 386 Pattison Street, or 149 South Tremont Street, York.
-For more information on Shadowfax’s Day Services, please contact us.
+Our services are provided at our offices located at 386 Pattison Street and 149 South Tremont Street, York.
+For more information on the Shadowfax Day Services, please contact us.